Mount Tanigawa: Routes

 The mountain trail leading to the summit of Mount Tanigawa from four directions: north, south, east and west.
 The easiest and most popular is the southern route via the cable car, and many families reach the summit on holidays.

 Rock climbing routes are graded according to the Japanese Ice Climbing Rating from I-VI and there are numerous routes along the Eastern Ridges, with significant rock routes for summer climbing.
 Although the mountain is 1800. m less than Mt.
 Fuji (in fact barely half its height), the relief is stark, with some routes starting as low as at 500. m above sea level and topping out at or near the summit.

 Like many mountains in Japan, there is no officially recorded first ascent.
-Many mountains have a religious significance and have been hiked and summitted by Japanese religious ascetics for hundreds of years.
+Many mountains have a religious significance and have been hiked and summited by Japanese religious ascetics for hundreds of years.